 If you’re floundering at the selection page, befuddled by the overwhelming choice, the path of least resistance is the win or “straight” bet, also known as moneyline wager in the US.
 Bettors will usually make a beeline for those among the selections because they’re considered to be traditional and involve less to none analysis or preparation, making it the perfect choice if you’re beginning to dabble in this matter.
 In essence, it’s just choosing who will win between two players or teams or whether they will draw (if applicable to the sport).
 Odds can be equal or vary greatly, making one opponent a hands-down favourite, based on the compilers’ analysis of previous outcomes stats and players’ past performance.

-Totals or Over-Unders is also a relatively easy option you can find at betting websites, as the prediction is a very simplistic one – a bookie sets a line of points or goals for the game and bettors can wager whether the total number will be over or under this number.
+Totals or Over-Unders is also a relatively easy option you can find at betting sites, as the prediction is a very simplistic one – a bookie sets a line of points or goals for the game and bettors can wager whether the total number will be over or under this number.
 Outright bets are rather straightforward, too, as they are wagers placed on the winner of a competition or a tournament before it has started.
 These bets are known as future or ante-post betting.